 The asterisk symbol (*) translates on Googles into a “wildcard.”
 A wildcard (in this case, the asterisk) is used as a placeholder that can be replaced by any word or even phrase.
 The wildcard search is an excellent trick if you have forgotten one word of a phrase or sentence.
 For example, you can use the wildcard to look up a song lyric you may have forgotten.
 Perhaps you forgot what the title of the song by Elton John “Candle in the *,” so you search it on Google, which shows you that the word you were missing is “wind.”

 Did you know that you can treat Google like a dictionary?
 Simply type “Define:” and follow the colon with the word you want to know the definition of, and the search response will tell you the definition of the word.
+Google gets its definitions from the Oxford Dictionaries.
 You can also look for symptoms using “synonym:”, too.

 You can utilize logic operators along with keywords in your search to either include or exclude certain results.
 For example, you can search meat OR cheese, and get results for either term.
 But when is this applicable?
 Depending on how wide your search is, the search engine will find sites that might or might not be helpful for your search.
 Excluding words from a broad search phrase can improve the quality of your results.